yegonkim/CS492FinalProject/README.md

 - With `voice-verification`, we also detect `multi-modal emotion detection` from `speech` and `text` (extracted with `speech recognition module`, `vosk`), possibly providing different UIs/suggestions in the future along with the detected emotion.
 - With this end, we also aim to help user to record their status everyday, and `provide mental clinical provision`, if negative emotions are consistently observed.

+Below are the brief description of each directory, and please refer to README.md of each directory for more information.

 #### APP 📱
 ----
 This directory contains backend/frontend service.